ONLY 99 CENTS @ AMAZON

 Control!
 Control!
 Control!
 The mantra screams in her head as she jams her foot to the floor.
 She rockets back down the road, tires screaming, to discover yet another horror she’s created.

 She tries to grab him, but her hands feel like they’re melting.
 She reaches in again and again.
 Her fourth attempt frees his seat belt.
-She’s got only one chance to drag him out of there and she needs both hands to do it.
+She has only one chance to drag him out of there and she’ll need both hands to do it.
 Dropping the extinguisher, she grabs his leather jacket and pulls with all her might.
-Immediately, the flames are on her like a nest of blazing hornets.
-Unable to turn him loose, she flails at her burning hair with the sleeves of her fine red-leather jacket, now rapidly turning into char.
+Immediately, the flames are upon her like a nest of blazing hornets.
+Unable to turn him loose, she flails at her burning hair with the sleeves of her fine red-leather jacket, which is now rapidly turning into char.
 She ducks her head, scrunches her eyes.
-In one last gasp, she pounds backward against the earth for what seems like forever, until she loses her footing and the two of them collapse in a smoldering heap.
+In one last gasp, she pounds backward against the earth for what seems like forever until, losing her footing, the two of them collapse in a smoldering heap.

-Right then the trooper’s eyes pop open, and he’s looking straight at her, through her.
+Right then the trooper’s eyes pop open.
+He’s looking straight at her, through her.

 “Least I haven’t killed him . . . yet.”

 – 2 –